 Medical Editor: John P. Cunha, DO, FACOEP

-Canasa (mesalamine) is used to treat ulcerative colitis, proctitis, and proctosigmoiditis.
-It is also used to prevent the symptoms of ulcerative colitis from recurring.
-It is an anti-inflammatory drug.
-Common side effects include rectal pain, pain when inserting the suppository, headache, gas, stomach pain, and diarrhea.
+Canasa (mesalamine) is an anti-inflammatory drug used to treat ulcerative colitis, proctitis, and proctosigmoiditis.
+Canasa is also used to prevent the symptoms of ulcerative colitis from recurring.
+Common side effects of Canasa include:

 Our Canasa (mesalamine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.